College Savings Accounts

 Prepaid Tuition Savings Plans

-If you’re hesitant about investing money for college in the stock market with uncertain returns, another type of 529 plan is also popular in many states.
-Prepaid tuition plans allow families to contribute a fixed amount now in exchange for a certain portion of tuition being covered in the future.
+If you’re hesitant about investing money for college in the stock market you should consider another type of 529 Plan known as a Prepaid Tuition Plan.
+Prepaid Tuition Plans allow families to contribute an immediate fixed dollar amount in exchange for a portion of tuition being covered in the future.
 Several states do this for their state colleges and universities.
-The Independent 529 plan, which is accepted by over 200 private colleges, also fixes contributions to portions of future tuition.
-Both of these varieties eliminate worries about tuition inflation, though if tuition holds steady or actually goes down between now and when the student starts college, a prepaid plan might not be the most lucrative option.
+The Independent 529 Plan, which is accepted by over 200 private colleges, also makes fixed contributions to portions of future tuition.
+Both of these varieties eliminates they worry about tuition inflation.
+However if tuition holds steady or decreses between now and when the student starts college, a prepaid plan might not be the most lucrative option.

-Coverdell Education Savings Accounts are similar to 529 plans in most respects, but do have their own benefits and drawbacks.
-Rather than being sold by a state, they are sold by banks and brokerages rather than the state.
+Coverdell Education Savings Accounts are similar to 529 Plans, except they are sold banks and brokerages rather than the state.
 Since there aren’t any state ties, there aren’t any resident limitations.
-However banks can charge their own management fees and there also aren’t any state tax breaks for enrolling in a Coverdell ESA.
+However banks can charge their own management fees and there also aren’t any tax breaks for enrolling in a Coverdell ESA.

-Coverdell accounts allow more flexible investment options and unlimited changes to investments.
+Coverdell Accounts allow more flexible investment options and unlimited changes to investments.
 They can also be used to pay for high school and elementary school expenses, in addition to college costs.
-Otherwise, the expenses Coverdell and 529 plans can be used for are roughly the same: tuition and fees, books and supplies, room and board if over half-time, and other qualified educational expenses.
+Both Coverdell and 529 Plans can be used to pay for tuition and fees, books and supplies, room and board if over half-time, and other qualified educational expenses.